 Potential area for strategic growth - The submitted site and identified areas provide sufficient land capable of delivering the smallest typology (village expansion(s)).
-There are two possible options in this location: village expansion of Ockbrook.
+There are two possible options in this location: village expansion of Borrowash; and village expansion of Ockbrook.
 Development in this area would need to consider the landscape and heritage constraints identified and relationship with the Derby built up area.
 It would not be appropriate to develop all of the identified area (brown shading).
 Strategic infrastructure improvements would be required for highways, public transport and social infrastructure.